LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Related work

-We build our work on top of the recent query-based transformer framework~\cite{MTTR, ReferFormer} given their efficiency and superiority compared to other methods.
-Our idea of utilizing a subject-centric short text expression from the original long expression for joint predictions shares some similarities to~\cite{AAMN, CMPC}.
-But having a closer look, they are fundamentally different.
+Without loss of generality, we can build our work on top of the recent query-based transformer frameworks given their efficiency and superiority. {Prevailing methods typically utilize complete referring expressions and focus on exploiting the cross-modal feature interactions.
+Our idea instead utilizes a subject-centric short text expression from the original long expression for joint predictions.} It shares some similarities to~\cite{AAMN, CMPC}, but having a closer look, they are fundamentally different.
 In~\cite{AAMN}, the idea of predicting the actor- and action-related scores can only work for the two-stage pipeline in which the instance proposals are given at the first stage.
 It can not be adapted to the single-stage pipeline by directly predicting the masks, as neither the actor- nor action-related words in text expressions are sufficient for the segmentation of the referred target instance.
 In~\cite{CMPC}, given the input text expression, it extracts features of individual words and classifies them as \emph{entity}, \emph{relation}, \etc. The entity and relation features are obtained via the weighted combination of word features by using word classification probabilities as weights.
-However, the word classification in~\cite{CMPC} is not supervised by ground truth word types but is implicitly supervised by the segmentation loss, which apparently can not be precise.
+However, the word classification in~\cite{CMPC} is not supervised by ground truth word types but is implicitly supervised by the segmentation loss, which can not be fully reliable.